samuelba/content_select_downloader/README.md

 # content-select Downloader

-This script can download PDFs from content select and merge them to one PDF.
+This script can download PDFs from https://content-select.com and merge them to one PDF.

 ```
 usage: download.py [-h] --url URL [--output OUTPUT]